mui/material-ui/docs/src/pages/guides/minimizing-bundle-size.md

 # Minimizing Bundle Size

+## Bundle size matter

+Material-UI takes the bundle size very seriously.
+We are relying on [size-limit](https://github.com/ai/size-limit) to prevent introducing any regression.
+We monitor the size of the bundle:
+- When importing **all the components**.
+This lets us spot any [unwanted bundle size increase](https://github.com/callemall/material-ui/tree/v1-beta/.size-limit#L4).
+- When importing **a single component**.
+This lets us estimate [the overhead of our core dependencies](https://github.com/callemall/material-ui/tree/v1-beta/.size-limit#L8). (styling, theming, etc.: ~20 kB gzipped)

+## How to reduce the bundle size?

 For convenience, Material-UI exposes its full API on the top-level `material-ui` import.
 This will work fine if you have tree shaking working.